Father sees 1981 missing toddler search

 Richard Lee described his visit to an excavation site on the banks of the River Alme as "a return to his nightmare".

-About 100 police and military personnel are involved in the search.
+About 100 police and military personnel are involved in the new search.

 Mr Lee, from Hartlepool, and Katrice's mother Sharon Lee, from Gosport, Hampshire, have always claimed the youngster was abducted.